 Chickasaw National Recreation Area

 Located in the foothills of the Arbuckle Mountains, the Chickasaw National Recreation Area serves as a truly serene place to soak in the fall hues.
-The 30 miles of trails allow you to enjoy the oak, hickory, and sycamore trees on foot, on bicycle, or on horseback.
+The 30 miles of trails allow you to enjoy the oak, hickory, and sycamore trees on foot, on a bicycle, or on horseback.
 Not sure which trails to pick?
 Stop at the Travertine Nature Center for key insights.

 With its 36 miles of shoreline, Lake of the Arbuckles never fails to impress either.
 To enjoy its beauty, you can simply swim along the shore or take your watercraft out for a spin.
 If you end up never wanting to leave, grab a campsite at one of the six campgrounds and stay awhile.